Skip to main content

 Conclusion

-Knowing how to take advantage of the different contexts available in a workflow makes our lives easier when it comes to scaling and maintaining our CI/CD pipelines.
-Using expressions based on the different contexts, we can streamline up configurations for jobs, reduce the redundancy in our workflows, and secure them against potential attacks by being cautious with untrusted inputs.
+Knowing how to utilize the various contexts available within a workflow for our purposes can make our lives much easier when it comes to scaling and maintaining our CI/CD pipelines.
+With the use of expressions based upon the different contexts, we can DRY up configurations for jobs such that our workflows reduce the redundancy of our workflows and lock them down against potential attacks by becoming careful with untrusted inputs.